googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 We must also ensure that the `-DCMAKE_CXX_STANDARD` used to compile `opentelemetry-cpp` matches the language standard used to compile `abseil-cpp`.

-It does not need to be C++14.
+OpenTelemetry defaults the language standard if it is not explicitly set.
+So it is good practice to explicitly set the language standard.

+While OpenTelemetry supports C++>=11, `google-cloud-cpp` requires C++>=14.
+So you can use `-DCMAKE_CXX_STANDARD=14`, `-DCMAKE_CXX_STANDARD=17`, or higher.

-OpenTelemetry only works when installed in a standard location that is on the [`find_package()`][find-package] search path.
+OpenTelemetry only works when installed in a location that is on the [`find_package()`][find-package] search path.
 Also, `opentelemetry-cpp` does not install `*.pc` files, so it is not yet usable with `make`.